 LawAndBorder.com.
 Visa and the law for foreigners living in China and emigrating Chinese.
 These are the guys to whom my firm refers China visa matters.
 ‘Nuff said.

-The U.S. and China Visa Law Blog has been selected for a 2013 Danwei Award.
+The Law and Border Blog has been selected for a 2013 Danwei Award.
 Danwei, part of the Financial Times group, is a Chinese media and internet research firm that each year recognizes the best websites and blogs about China written in English.

 I can recommend Gary Chodorow.
 For my China permanent residency application he helped me get an FBI certificate of no criminal conviction and get it authenticated by the PRC Embassy in Washington, DC.
 The process went very smoothly, was reasonably priced, and I did not have to travel to the U.S. to get it done.

 Many thanks for all your help throughout the [U.S. family-sponsored immigration] process.
 You were very friendly, supportive and professional.
 You made a difficult task manageable.
 I am very happy to have completed the process within six months.